open-mmlab/mmaction2/docs/en/user_guides/finetune.md

 MMAction2 supports UCF101, Kinetics-400, Moments in Time, Multi-Moments in Time, THUMOS14,
 Something-Something V1&V2, ActivityNet Dataset.
-The users may need to adapt one of the above dataset to fit for their special datasets.
+The users may need to adapt one of the above datasets to fit their special datasets.
 You could refer to [Prepare Dataset](prepare_dataset.md) and [Customize Datast](../advanced_guides/customize_dataset.md) for more details.
 In our case, UCF101 is already supported by various dataset types, like `VideoDataset`, so we change the config as follows.